Announcing MySQL Plugin 220.127.116.11.0 for Oracle Enterprise Manager 12c Cloud Control

 Aug 30, 2012 / By Alex Gorbachev

-There you can see the summary of the MySQL instance configuration in the top left corner.
-Below that there is availability history and to the right there are several performance charts showing you the current snapshot of MySQL instance and how it’s doing.
+There, you can see the summary of the MySQL instance configuration in the top left corner.
+Below that is the availability history, and to the right are several performance charts showing you the current snapshot of MySQL instance and how it’s doing.
 At the bottom of the page, there is a standard EM incident management panel.

 Note the standard plugin menu in the top-left corner below the target name:

-Note that Slave Configuration is new compare to previous version of plugin for Grid Control.
+Note that Slave Configuration is new compared to the previous plugin version for Grid Control.
 The configuration is obtained from

 show slave status.
-Show slave status also has some real-time setting which I collect at Slave Status Realtime.
-Most of these settings are only important as the current snapshot so by default I didn’t schedule the collection of those metrics.
+Show slave status also has some real-time setting, which I collect at Slave Status Realtime.
+Most of these settings are only important in the current snapshot, so by default I didn’t schedule the collection of those metrics.
 They include the position in bin logs and relay logs, for example, as well latest errors of SQL and IO threads.
-Few metrics are also collected in Slave Status collection group — Slave Lag in seconds (using
+A few metrics are also collected in Slave Status collection group — Slave Lag in seconds (using

-- Plugin home page generate run-time errors if MySQL target is down.
-This is because dashboard is using real-time data and it can’t retrieve it.
-I’m looking into the ways to solve this.
-It’s a bit annoying as there are multiple errors popping up but you don’t need to close them and you can just select page from the menu that you want (like target setup or latest configuration).
-You don’t really have anything useful on home page when target is offline.
+- The plugin home page generates run-time errors if MySQL target is down.
+This is because the dashboard is using real-time data, and it can’t retrieve it.
+I’m looking into ways to solve this.
+It’s a bit annoying as there are multiple errors popping up, but you don’t need to close them and you can just select page from the menu that you want (like target setup or the latest configuration).
+You don’t really have anything useful on the home page when target is offline.

-- If you’ve been using the previous private beta version — please undeploy it and deploy the new plugin from scratch.
-The new Plugin Id is different but the target type is the same so you will encounter and error during deployment.
-Note that you might loose target instances when you undeploying the old beta release of the plugin along with its configuration and metrics history.
-When I tested it on my setup, I was able to undeploy and deploy new one without removing existing targets and all their settings persisted but to be on the safe side I would remove old targets and add them again.
+- If you’ve been using the previous private beta version, please undeploy it and deploy the new plugin from scratch.
+The new Plugin Id is different, but the target type is the same so you will encounter an error during deployment.
+Note that you might loose target instances when you undeploy the old beta release of the plugin along with its configuration and metrics history.
+When I tested it on my setup, I was able to undeploy and deploy a new one without removing existing targets.
+All their settings persisted, but to be on the safe side I would remove old targets and add them again.
 The future plugin upgrade should be straightforward.